-GuaranteesAll of our domestic, significant restricted subsidiaries will guarantee the Series B notes on a indebtedness, subject to certain conditions.
+Guarantees All of our domestic, significant restricted subsidiaries will guarantee the Series B notes on a payment with all of our existing and future senior indebtedness and senior in right of payment to any subordinated indebtedness incurred by us in the future.
+The indenture pursuant to which the Series B notes will be issued will permit us and our subsidiaries to incur additional indebtedness, subject to certain conditions.
 The Series B notes and subsidiary guarantees will be effectively subordinated to our secured indebtedness and that of our subsidiary guarantors, including any indebtedness under our revolving credit facility, to the extent of the fair value of our assets and those of our subsidiaries collateralizing such indebtedness.